michael-s-marshall/social_rent_rdd/03_social_rent_rdd_markdown.md

 that the policy change had an effect on social rented supply.

 Figure 7 visualises this treatment effect, showing the proportion of affordable homes starts that were social rent by year.
-The regression estimates are split at the point of discontinuity, and the affordability gap is centred at this same point.
+The top two panels show the relationship between affordability gap and social rent delivery in 2015/16; the estimated OLS regression line is split at the point of discontinuity, and the affordability gap is centred at this same point.
+The bottom two panels show the same for 2019/20.
 The gap between intercepts around the point of discontinuity can therefore be interpreted as the ATT.
+In 2015/16 there is very little difference between the model intercepts in control and treatment local authorities.
-There is a clear increase in social rent proportion in 2019/20 compared to 2015/16.
+There is a clear increase in social rent proportion in treatment local authorities in 2019/20, as represented by the gap between the intercepts in the bottom two panels in Figure 7.

 <table style="text-align:center">
 <caption>